 What Is Flour Actually Made Of?

-Flour is typically made of different kinds of grains through a grinding process of some sorts.
+Flour is typically made of different kinds of grains through a grinding process of some sort.
 These grains are made into a powder that can then be used for lots of different foods and baking products.

 Chemically, flour is made of a mixture of different proteins, saccharide molecules (the main one being starch, which, furthermore, is a mixture of amylopectin and amylose molecules) and a small percentage of lipids.
 The component ratios will vary a bit depending on the type of flour.